The Grog Blog

 I think you're doing something right in your life if people conclude these things about you.

-After all, we'd be nowhere without the dreams and visions of a few, odd individuals...
+After all, we'd be nowhere without the dreams and visions and insights of a few, odd individuals...

 You can't predict what might happen in your day to